10-3-pursuit/unit-full-stack-web-development/pern-one-to-many-front-end/lesson-notes/README.md

 In the interest of time during the lecture, let's copy-paste this code and discuss what is going on.

-Depending on whether we want to add a new review or update a review, `handleSubmit` will run a different function.
-We'll see how the pieces come together as we build the rest.

 We want to be able to pre-fill the data if it is the edit form.
 We can `useEffect()` to check if data is being passed down and update the form inputs.

 If it is the new form, we want to display an extra `h3` to inform the users this is the form to create a new review.
 We will do this by using `children` to display this additional `h3`.